sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 In the case of an email operation, you might have a "Send Email" node that triggers a function in your back-end to send an email to a user, and a "Delay" node that uses something like JavaScript's `setTimeout` function to delay the next action by a specified amount of time.
 Then, if you connect these nodes in your flow diagram with an edge, the back-end would execute these operations in the order specified by the diagram.

-Here's a high-level example of how this might look in practice:
+This is a high-level example of how this might look in practice:

 1. **"Send Email" Node**: When this node is activated (i.e., when an edge that points to this node is traversed), it triggers a function in your back-end that sends an email.
 This function might take parameters such as the recipient's email address, the subject line, and the body text.